 - Open a web browser and attempt to load a webpage.

-3. Manage login items to improve startup speed
+4. Manage login items to improve start-up speed

-The more login items your Mac has to load on startup, the more it’s likely to affect responding times and overall speed.
-If you find your Mac has accumulated a lot of start-up items, reduce them to help clean up the Mac to run faster.
+The more login items your Mac has to load on start-up, the more it’s likely to affect response times and overall speed.
+If you find your Mac has accumulated a lot of start-up items, try removing some of them to clean up your Mac and help it run faster.

 How’s how to safely disable startup items on your Mac: